 Desert JusticeThough she succeeded with the divorce, her custody battle appeared to reach a dead end after a Saudi judge awarded custody of their daughter Zeina to the husband’s mother, who lives with him, despite video evidence Ms. Vierra submitted to the court that she said showed her ex-husband doing drugs and verbally abusing her in front of their daughter.

-Saudi courts prioritize ensuring that children are raised in accordance with Islam.
+“It’s like 10,000 times worse here because so much is at risk for women when they go to court.
+I genuinely thought that there would still be justice served here, and I kind of put everything on that.”Saudi courts prioritize ensuring that children are raised in accordance with Islam.
 According to court documents, the judge accepted Ms. Vierra’s ex-husband’s arguments that she was unfit to raise Zeina because she was a Westerner, and ran a yoga studio.

+Social Media and International Child CustodyDivorce trials usually require the introduction of sensitive and personal evidence.
+For example, it is common to hire private investigators to film spouses, or use forensic accountants to hunt for strange credit card charges.
 Sometimes though, the evidence falls in your lap.
 Facebook and other social media sites are often filled with very personal information which is increasingly being used in divorce trials.
 You may have heard of some examples:

 - A Husband posts his status as single and childless on Facebook while seeking primary custody of his children.

 - A mother is accused of never attending her kids’ school events because of her online gaming addiction.
 Evidence subpoenaed from World of Warcraft tracks her on-line with her boyfriend at the time when she was supposed to be with the children.

 - A husband denies he has any anger management issues, but posts on Facebook; “If you have the balls to get in my face, I’ll kick your ass into submission.”